lihaoming45/DexterM/README.md

                                       --model-path $MANO_MODEL_FOLDER
     ```

-Below you can see some generated results from the Dexter1M:
+Below you can see some generated results from the DexterM:
 ![Grasp Motion](images/TPNPDataset_github.gif)

 # Citation